Hampshire walk along the Basingstoke Canal

 - Credit: Steve Davison

-The manor dates back to before the Norman Conquest, although the house is more recent, having been built around 1730 by the St John-Mildmay’s on the site of a medieval palace that once belonged to the Bishop of Bath and Wells.
-It was here that Henry VII’s eldest son, Arthur, first met the Spanish Princess, Catherine of Aragon; she later became the first of six wives to his brother, Henry VIII.
+From here we meander alongside the canal as far as Blacksmith’s Bridge, passing a couple of WWII pillboxes (the canal was used as part of a GHQ anti-tank line designed to hinder any German invasion) before passing Tundry Pond overlooked by Dogmersfield Park.
+Now The Four Seasons Hotel, the house was built in 1727 by St John-Mildmay on the site of a medieval palace that once belonged to the Bishop of Bath and Wells.
+It was here that Henry VII’s eldest son, Arthur, first met the Spanish Princess, Catherine of Aragon - she later became the first of six wives to his brother, Henry VIII.

 • Map: OS Explorer 144